Waterfountain10/oppa-suggested-this/README.md

 # oppa-suggested-this
-Oppa Suggested This (translated to Babe Suggested thismicroservices-based recommendation platform tailored for fans of K-dramas.
+Oppa Suggested is a microservices-based recommendation platform tailored for fans of K-dramas.